EU antitrust regulators set July 27 deadline for Illumina, Grail deal

-BRUSSELS, June 17 (Reuters) - EU antitrust regulators will rule by July 27 whether to clear Illumina Inc's (ILMN.O) proposed $7.1 billion acquisition of cancer test maker Grail Inc (GRAL.O), a European Commission filing showed on Thursday.
+BRUSSELS (Reuters) - EU antitrust regulators will rule by July 27 whether to clear Illumina Inc’s proposed $7.1 billion acquisition of cancer test maker Grail Inc, a European Commission filing showed on Thursday.

 U.S. life sciences company Illumina, which is also challenging the EU watchdog’s decision to review the deal even though it does not meet the EU revenue criteria, filed for EU approval on Wednesday.